ari-hacks/terraform-study-guide/Objective 4/terraform-cli.md

     terraform workspace new bar
     #Created and switched to workspace "bar"!

-    #You're now on a new, empty workspace.
+    #We're now on a new, empty workspace.
 Workspaces isolate their state,
-    #so if you run "terraform plan" Terraform will not see any existing state
+    #so if we run "terraform plan" Terraform will not see any existing state
     #for this configuration.
   ```
 </p>